huijing/slides/chinese-web-typography/README.md

 2. This one I mentioned earlier, that Chinese characters are denser than typical Latin-based alphabets, because of all the strokes, so you may want to bump up the font size a little bit.
 Reading small characters on a screen is not a pleasant experience.
 3. For line-height there is actually a magic number.
 Ideally, setting it between 1.5 to 2 works fine so 1.7 is a good choice.
 This gives the text enough breathing room and a more even typographic colour.
 4. Every Chinese character takes up the same height and width, they are squares, even punctuation are full width characters.
 Using text-align: justify lines everything up neatly.
 5. Keeping lines to between 25 and 35 characters is something I picked up from print books.
 A lot of text-heavy books I find have lines with around 26 to 28 characters.
-So, just a suggestion there.
 6. For print books, the start of a new paragraph is indicated by a two character indent, but for the web, it looks better to have spacing between paragraphs, so just set a margin-bottom to distinguish different paragraphs of text.

 Anyway, I think it's safe to conclude that typesetting Chinese text for a vertical layout is very doable on the web today.
 This was the first vertical Chinese layout I built, just to learn about the properties and test out how box alignment would work and stuff like that.
 So here are some insights I gleaned from doing that.